 - how to act as an effective chair of a meeting.

 Many of the skills needed are generic, applying to all meetings in any context.
-Nevertheless, they may not be taught explicitly and so may need specific learning.
-Just as with the knowledge, much of the research and training of the skills need occurs within management courses and these may not be known to or attended by healthcare professionals.
-Furthermore, because they are largely set in a commercial, business context, their cost is likely to be exorbitant.
-There is probably little research into this area of healthcare.
+Nevertheless, they may not be taught explicitly and may need specific learning.
+Just as with the knowledge, much of the required research and skills training occurs within management courses, which may be unknown to or attended by healthcare professionals.
+Furthermore, their cost is likely to be exorbitant because they are set mainly in a commercial business context.
+There is little research into this area of healthcare.

 The specific skills needed to acquire this capability include being able to:

 - present information clearly and concisely while also distinguishing fact or evidence-based opinion from personal opinion;

 - provide evidence clearly, with an explanation if needed